sauerbraten/rpncalc/README.md

 # RPN Calculator

-A calculator for reversed polish notation, using function composition.
+A calculator for reversed polish notation.

-This was an exercise of concatenative programming; it only supports integer numbers.
-It is inspired by http://evincarofautumn.blogspot.mx/2012/02/why-concatenative-programming-matters.html.

 For more information see http://en.wikipedia.org/wiki/Reverse_Polish_notation.